Art & Design Inspiration Roundup

-Every Monday, the ARTLABguide will be sharing curated works, anywhere from contemporary fine art, to illustration, and the numerous fields of design to inspire you to find the creative in the everyday and fuel your creative habit.
-Enjoy the #MondayInspiration!
+The ARTLABguide’s dose of curated works, from contemporary fine art, to illustration, and the numerous fields of design to inspire you to find the creative in the everyday and fuel your creative habit.

 Sculptor Jeremy Mayer collects vintage typewriters, carefully disassembles them (without any power tools), sorts them into bins, and then reassembles them into full-scale figures—no soldering, welding or glue, a process he calls “cold assembly.”